The City Museum in St. Louis, MO – Better than Disneyland!

 Let's explore!

 On our first visit to the City Museum, I asked the person who sold us our tickets for a map of the museum.
-Surely they would have some brochure that will guide us through the various floors and help us find our way around?
+Surely they would have a brochure to guide us through the various floors and help us find our way around?

 Entrance of the city museum